rtuhpc/hpc-platform/doc/lti.md

 In summary, the JWTs (containing the provided objects) are typically used in communication from the PLATFORM (LTI Consumer) to the LTI TOOL as part of the launch process, allowing the LTI TOOL to receive user context and permissions securely.

+### On secure or insecure JWTs

+The terms "secure JWT" and "insecure JWT" are not standard terminology, but they can be used to describe JWTs based on their characteristics and how they are used in a specific context.
+Let's explore the difference between these two types of JWTs:

+1. Secure JWT:
+   - A secure JWT refers to a JSON Web Token that has been appropriately handled and implemented following security best practices.
+This includes proper validation, verification, and protection against common JWT vulnerabilities.

+   - Characteristics of a secure JWT:
+     - It is adequately signed using a *strong* cryptographic algorithm (e.g., RS256) to ensure data integrity.
+     - The signing key used to generate the JWT is adequately protected and kept confidential.
+     - The token payload contains only necessary information and does not expose sensitive data.
+     - The token includes an appropriate expiration (exp) claim, limiting the token's validity period.
+     - The token is used within a secure and trusted communication channel.
+     - It is validated carefully on the receiving end to prevent token tampering and misuse.

+2. Insecure JWT:
+   - An insecure JWT, on the other hand, refers to a JSON Web Token that lacks proper security measures or is used inappropriately, leaving it vulnerable to attacks or misuse.

+   - Characteristics of an insecure JWT:
+     - It may use a weak cryptographic algorithm for signing, such as an unsuitable HMAC algorithm.
+     - The token payload may contain sensitive information or user data in a readable format without proper encryption or obfuscation.
+     - The token might have an extended validity period or lacks an expiration claim, leading to an increased risk of unauthorized access if intercepted.
+     - The token is used in unsecured communication channels, making it susceptible to interception and tampering.
+     - It is not carefully validated on the receiving end, allowing for token spoofing or replay attacks.

+In summary, the main difference between a "secure JWT" and an "insecure JWT" lies in the level of security measures implemented in their creation, handling, and validation.
+A secure JWT follows best practices to ensure data integrity, confidentiality, and protection against common vulnerabilities.
+At the same time, an insecure JWT lacks these essential security features, potentially putting sensitive data and applications at risk.

 ### OIDC - what is it for?